-Once they’ve identified the cause of the claim, and calculated the cost of rectifying the situation, they turn their attention to the amount you’ve claimed for.
-This is to ensure it tallies with their conclusion.
+Once they’ve identified the cause of the claim and calculated the cost of repairs, a loss adjuster then assesses the amount you’ve claimed for.
+This is to ensure it matches their conclusion.

 How can conflict with loss adjusters arise?

-Underinsuring can occur because you’ve genuinely underestimated the value of the property and belongings you’re looking to insure.
-In doing so you might have paid a relatively-low premium that reflects your estimate.
-Instead, you should have paid a higher premium that would cover the real, larger, value of your property.
+Underinsuring can happen because you’ve genuinely underestimated the value of the property and belongings you’re looking to insure.
+In doing so, you might have paid less for your home insurance than you should.

 For example, if your home is insured for £250,000, but its actual value is double this, you could be underinsured by 50%.
-If your home is damaged to the tune of £100,000, the insurer might only cover half this sum.
+If your home suffers £100,000 of damage, the insurer might only cover half this sum.

 Are loss adjusters impartial?

-Although loss adjusters work for insurance companies, don’t conclude their job is to minimise your claim and save their employer money.
-They’re professionals, governed by three impartial organisations:
+Although loss adjusters work for insurance companies, their job isn't to minimise your claim or save your insurer money.

 How can I help the loss adjuster speed up the process?

-If they need more information that you don’t have readily to hand, make a note or ask them to email you further questions.
+If they need more information that you don’t have readily available, make a note or ask them to email you further questions.

-If possible, don’t tidy up any mess caused by the claim or throw away anything that was affected by the incident that prompted the claim.
-However, if you must get rid of damaged items, such as spoiled food from a broken fridge or freezer, take photos of the items in situ.
+If possible, don’t clean any mess caused by the incident or throw away anything that was affected.
+But, if you must get rid of damaged items, such as spoiled food from a broken fridge or freezer, take photos of the items first.

-If some emergency work needs to be undertaken, such as replacing broken windows or doors, or reconnecting the electricity supply, inform your insurer upfront.
-In this case, take photos of the damage, if possible, beforehand, and keep receipts for the work done.
+If emergency work needs to be done, such as replacing broken windows or doors, inform your home insurance company upfront.
+In this case, take photos of the damage beforehand and keep the receipts for the work done.